The Birding History of Selsey Bill

 My best-ever find on Pontins was a Radde's Warbler in 1991.
 No mobile phones then and no camera; I remember quickly doing some notes with shaking hands (above).
 I was all alone so I drove round to the James's house in Selsey where there was no reply!
 I left them a quick sketch before thrashing down to Pagham Harbour, where thankfully I found a couple of locals who came back and saw it.
 (OM)

 To be honest, after this I thought seriously about giving up altogether at the Bill and an air of despondency hit me for quite a while.
 I’m sure many of the regulars must have felt the same way.
 I put on a brave face, but in truth it was a bitter pill to swallow.
 Something was needed to lift the spirits, and as it turned out the Poms came to the rescue, for spring 1997 proved to be a bumper season, with a memorable passage on 2nd May.
-The fortunate title holder for that year was none other than the late John Brame from Hants, with the highest-ever winning total of 103, a record that still stands.
+The fortunate title holder for that year was none other than John Brame from Hants, with the highest-ever winning total of 103, a record that still stands.

 Slowly but surely I managed to regain my enthusiasm, recalling the good times I’d had and reminiscing about the birds seen and all the characters there.
 It is simply impossible to try and mention all these people so I apologise in advance, but I must mention at least a few selected individuals from that time who come to mind :-

 Bob Lord, present most mornings before reluctantly heading off to work.
 John Hibberd who met his future wife at Pontins.
-Mick Hay and Keith Maycock from Hants who always came as a pair and kept meticulous notes.
-The late Bob Knight, a modest lovely man, always in winter plumage whatever the weather and who brought doorstep sandwiches.
-The late Peter Le Brocq, who had enormous binoculars and could talk forever, but never arrived before late afternoon.
+Mick Hay* and Keith Maycock from Hants who always came as a pair and kept meticulous notes.
+Bob Knight* a modest lovely man, always in winter plumage whatever the weather and who brought doorstep sandwiches.
+Peter Le Brocq*, who had enormous binoculars and could talk forever, but never arrived before late afternoon.
 Eric Soden who too often missed the action by a day on his visits from Surrey.
-Dave Smith who usually led the Worthing contingent and put up with much stick.
+Dave Smith* who usually led the Worthing contingent and put up with much stick.
 Barry and Margaret Collins who cycled for miles to be there after their mini-van packed up.
-The late John Brame who always seemed to be decorating in spring and would usually arrive late.
+John Brame who always seemed to be decorating in spring and would usually arrive late.
 Richard Prior who could always be relied upon to start watching at daybreak, and would kindly volunteer to go home and refill your flask.
 Sam Hill who would desperately watch every spare minute before or after work.
-The late Chunky King who brought banter and birthday cake.
+Chunky King who brought banter and birthday cake.
 Lesley Coley who brought home-made flapjacks.
 Dave Sneller who when asked by inquisitive strangers always said he was looking for submarines.
 John Dodd who had a distinctive laugh.
-Dave Francis who always mentioned Fulham FC.
+Dave Francis* who always mentioned Fulham FC.
 Martin Casemore and Dick Eyre-Walker who were a comedy double act from Shoreham.
 Andy House - now my blog co-editor - who first appeared in 1993 but couldn’t get up early then and would moan about what he’d missed whilst his greyhound Zippy stole your sandwiches.
-Mike Waring whose loud voice always announced his presence before you saw him.
+Mike Waring* whose loud voice always announced his presence before you saw him.
 John Faithfull’s sharp one-liners which were second-to-none but his birthday hangovers in early May stopped him from winning a title.
-Alan Ford who was just blunt to everybody.
-And the late, dear Barry Carter who happily took on the role of log-keeper and always cheered everyone up when he arrived.
-I could go on and on, but space prevents it.
+Alan Ford* who was just blunt to everybody.
+And dear Barry Carter who happily took on the role of log-keeper and always cheered everyone up when he arrived.

-One of the great characters that used to visit from time to time was the late Peter Le Brocq - seen here in 1991 in his green wellies arriving for an evening watch - but note his trademark giant binoculars on a tripod and a similar pair in his hand, these being dubbed the LeBroculars by all the locals.
-Nearest to Peter in this view is the late John Brame, a former Pom-King and still the highest total record holder. (photo: OM)
+One of the great characters that used to visit from time to time was Peter Le Brocq - seen here in 1991 in his green wellies arriving for an evening watch - but note his trademark giant binoculars on a tripod and a similar pair in his hand, these being dubbed the LeBroculars by all the locals.
+Nearest to Peter in this view is John Brame, a former Pom-King and still the highest total record holder. (photo: OM)

 Well, I and others did continue to watch at the Bill despite the Pontins development, as the last years of the 1990’s came and went in a bit of a blur.
 Regrettably other habitat in the area was also reduced as properties were expanded or developed, yet somehow enthusiasm was still maintained.
 Then suddenly we were facing the prospect of a new millennium – so what would the future hold now for the Bill and its regulars?
-Before we knew that however, there was a difficult chapter in the Bill's history to be faced just ahead....
+Before we knew that however, there was a difficult chapter in the Bill's history to be faced, just ahead....

 2000-09: A new millennium, but old problems